pietro-nobili-SDG/dsdocs/docs/setup/env.md

 [FZF](https://github.com/junegunn/fzf)
-is a general-purpose command-line fuzzy finder, which lets you filter the history by typing a non-contiguos substring of the command you are looking for.
+is a general-purpose command-line fuzzy finder, which lets you filter the history by typing a non-contiguous substring of the command you are looking for.

 For example, if you are looking for the command